 While many county governments across the country are working to deploy modern technology to provide new online services in their communities, our responsibility is more urgent than ever, as we face increasing cyber threats from multiple sources on a daily basis.
 These threats are only becoming more sophisticated, and require proactive investments to prevent and mitigate potential damage to our nation’s digital infrastructure and information systems.

-Since each of our nation’s 3,069 counties have varied resources and face different challenges, it is important that every local government has access to experts that can share up-to-date techniques in preventing, mitigating and responding to cyber-attacks.
+Given the seriousness of the threat, and that each of our nation’s 3,069 counties contends with varied resources and challenges, it is important that Congress support local governments as we develop and improve techniques for preventing, mitigating and responding to cyber-attacks.

 KEY TALKING POINTS: